cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 curand_init(seed, idx, 0, &curand_state[idx]);
 ```

-where \texttt{idx} is the global thread index, i.e., each thread is associated to a random state.
+where `idx` is the global thread index, i.e., each thread is associated to a random state.